By: All Psychology Schools Staff

 Recreational Therapist Salary

-According to the U.S. Bureau of Labor Statistics’ current Occupational Employment Statistics, the job growth for recreational therapists is 3.6% through 2032, which is slightly below average compared to all careers nationally (5% growth).
+According to the U.S. Bureau of Labor Statistics’ current Occupational Employment Statistics, the job growth for recreational therapists is 3.3% through 2034, which is slightly below average compared to all careers nationally.
 Take a look at median annual salaries:

 Recreational Therapists